tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 #  Changes since DTLS 1.2

 Since TLS 1.3 introduces a large number of changes with respect to TLS 1.2, the list of changes from DTLS 1.2 to DTLS 1.3 is equally large.
-For this reason this section focuses on the most important changes only.
+For this reason, this section focuses on the most important changes only.

-  * New handshake pattern, which leads to a shorter message exchange
+  * New handshake pattern, which leads to a shorter message exchange.
   * Only AEAD ciphers are supported.
 Additional data calculation has been simplified.
-  * Removed support for weaker and older cryptographic algorithms
+  * Removed support for weaker and older cryptographic algorithms.
-  * HelloRetryRequest of TLS 1.3 used instead of HelloVerifyRequest
+  * HelloRetryRequest of TLS 1.3 used instead of HelloVerifyRequest.
-  * More flexible ciphersuite negotiation
+  * More flexible cipher suite negotiation.
-  * New session resumption mechanism
+  * New session resumption mechanism.
-  * PSK authentication redefined
+  * PSK authentication redefined.
-  * New key derivation hierarchy utilizing a new key derivation construct
+  * New key derivation hierarchy utilizing a new key derivation construct.
-  * Improved version negotiation
+  * Improved version negotiation.
-  * Optimized record layer encoding and thereby its size
+  * Optimized record layer encoding and thereby its size.
-  * Added CID functionality
+  * Added CID functionality.
   * Sequence numbers are encrypted.

-#  Updates affecting DTLS 1.2
+#  Updates Affecting DTLS 1.2

 This document defines several changes that optionally affect implementations of DTLS 1.2, including those which do not also support DTLS 1.3.

-  * A version downgrade protection mechanism as described in {{TLS13}}; Section 4.1.3 and applying to DTLS as described in {{clienthello-message}}.
+  * A version downgrade protection mechanism as described in {{TLS13}}, Section 4.1.3 and applying to DTLS as described in {{clienthello-message}}.

-  * The updates described in {{TLS13}}; Section 3.
+  * The updates described in {{TLS13}}, Section 1.3.

-  * The new compliance requirements described in {{TLS13}}; Section 9.3.
+  * The new compliance requirements described in {{TLS13}}, Section 9.3.

 #  IANA Considerations

-IANA is requested to allocate a new value in the "TLS ContentType" registry for the ACK message, defined in {{ack-msg}}, with content type 26.
+IANA has allocated the content type value 26 in the "TLS ContentType" registry for the ACK message, defined in {{ack-msg}}.
 The value for the "DTLS-OK" column is "Y".
-IANA is requested to reserve the content type range 32-63 so that content types in this range are not allocated.
+IANA has reserved the content type range 32-63 so that content types in this range are not allocated.

-IANA is requested to allocate "the too_many_cids_requested" alert in the "TLS Alerts" registry with value 52.
+IANA has allocated value 52 for the "too_many_cids_requested" alert in the "TLS Alerts" registry.
+The value for the "DTLS-OK" column is "Y".

-IANA is requested to allocate two values in the "TLS Handshake Type" registry, defined in {{!TLS13}}, for RequestConnectionId (TBD), and NewConnectionId (TBD), as defined in this document.
-The value for the "DTLS-OK" columns are "Y".
+IANA has allocated two values in the "TLS HandshakeType" registry, defined in {{!TLS13}}, for RequestConnectionId (9) and NewConnectionId (10), as defined in this document.
+The value for the "DTLS-OK" column is "Y".

-IANA is requested to add this RFC as a reference to the TLS Cipher Suite Registry along with the following Note:
+IANA has added this RFC as a reference to the "TLS Cipher Suites" Registry along with the following Note:

-    Any TLS cipher suite that is specified for use with DTLS MUST define limits on the use of the associated AEAD function that preserves margins for both confidentiality and integrity, as specified in [THIS RFC; Section TODO]
+    Any TLS cipher suite that is specified for use with DTLS MUST define limits on the use of the associated AEAD function that preserves margins for both confidentiality and integrity, as specified in Section 4.5.3 of RFC 9147.
 --- back

 # Protocol Data Structures and Constant Values